perlun/dotfiles/README.md

   nice [Spectacle](http://spectacleapp.com/)-like tiling features for X11.
 - [CopyQ](https://hluk.github.io/CopyQ/) as clipboard manager.
-Very useful when copying an image and som text at the same time, e.g. when articulating a Slack message.
+Very useful when copying an image and some text at the same time, e.g. when articulating a Slack message.
 - Show date in GNOME panel, next to time: `gsettings set org.gnome.desktop.interface clock-show-date true`